intermine/im-docs/docs/get-started/tutorial/index.rst

 .. code-block:: bash

-  # in biotestmine
+  # creates the empty database tables
-  $ ./gradlew buildDB
+  ~/git/biotestmine $ ./gradlew buildDB

 The clean task is necessary when you have run the task before, it removes the `build` directory and any previously generated model.